State Legislative Advocacy for Family Medicine

 Buprenorphine Medically Assisted Treatment Act

-PAFP opposes HB 932 that would require prescribers of Buprenorphine to be licensed by the state and pay a $10,000 licensing fee.
+PAFP opposes legislation that would require prescribers of Buprenorphine to be licensed by the state and pay a $10,000 licensing fee.
 HB 932, introduced by Rep. Gene DiGirolamo (R-Bucks) rests in the House Human Services Committee.
 SB 1054, introduced by Senator Michele Brooks (R-Mercer), is in the Senate Health and Human Services Committee and rests in Senate Appropriations.